-E. Slash Abatement

-- □ Potential for insect infestations caused by slash accumulations exists.
-Slash abatement for controlling infestations will be implemented as required by 11 AAC 95.370. - \boxtimes Lop and scatter slash; accumulations will be kept to less than 2 feet in height. - \boxtimes Slash will be disposed of by the operator \square Slash will be disposed of by the State - \Box Other method of slash disposal: \Box removal off site \Box crushing or grinding \Box burning - \Box Burn permits necessary from DOF and DEC to be acquired. - \boxtimes The operator will contact the DOF local area office prior to ignition of debris.
+D. Slash Abatement ☐ Potential for insect infestations caused by slash accumulations exists.
+Slash abatement for controlling infestations will be implemented as required by 11 AAC 95.370. ☑ Lop and scatter slash; accumulations will be kept to less than 2 feet in height. \boxtimes Slash will be disposed of by the operator \square Slash will be disposed of by the State \square Other - method of slash disposal: \square removal off site \square crushing or grinding \square burning ☐ Burn permits necessary from DOF and DEC to be acquired. ☐ The operator will contact the DOF local area office prior to ignition of debris.
+E. Soil Stability / Erosion / Mass Wasting \square Maximum percent side slopes are $\leq 50\%$ ✓ Maximum percent side slopes are >50% Percentage of sale area with slopes >50%: 1% Maximum percent slopes: 60% on short side slope pitches above drainage in NC-1639-F ☐ There are no indicators of unstable areas. ☐ Indicators of unstable areas were identified and will be mitigated by actions indicated below.